icicleio/docs/docs/api/socket.md

 Rejected | `Icicle\Promise\Exception\TimeoutException` | If the connection attempt times out.

 !!! tip
-    See <http://curl.haxx.se/docs/caextract.html> for a list of links to download bundle of CA Root Certificates that may be used for the cafile option if needed.
+    See <http://curl.haxx.se/docs/caextract.html> for links to download a bundle of CA Root Certificates that may be used for the cafile option if needed.

 ## Datagram